jcs-instructor/mobtimer/CONTRIBUTING.md

 - Save or convert to favicon.ico icon file
 - Add details here how you created the icon

 The current version of favicon.ico was created using https://pixelied.com/editor/design/6428399563ff01432c82a888 with Ethan Strominger's gmail account, then coverted to svg using https://cloudconvert.com/.
-If you wantto modify an image using the same tool and source you would need to ask Ethan.
+If you want to modify an image using the same tool and source you would need to ask Ethan.
 It is not exportable.

 ## Helper Scripts